macaw-cad/sxa-umbrella/readme.md

 The file `config\webpack.config.js` contains multiple output configurations as shown in the [multi-compiler](https://github.com/webpack/webpack/tree/master/examples/multi-compiler) example.
 We could easily automate the generation of the required configurations if all themes needed to be compiled alike, but we see potential cases where a different configuration is required.
 A good example is when a theme contains additions output configurations for a React bundle.

-### Why does a rendering variants collection for a web site to be in a folder `-/scriban`?
+### Why does a rendering variants need to be in a folder `-/scriban`?

-The used end-point for uploading Scriban files checks the Scriban file paths for the occurence of the string `-/scriban` to determine the relative path within the folder `<sites>/Presentation/Rendering Variants` folder to deploy to.
+The used end-point for uploading Scriban files checks the Scriban file paths for the occurrence of the string `-/scriban` to determine the relative path within the folder `<sites>/Presentation/Rendering Variants` folder to deploy to.

 ### Can the front-end folder be partitioned into multiple deployment packages?

-When you are working with multiple teams on separate solutions for a Sitecore environment that should be deployed separately, there is no reason why you can't have multiple solutions with a front-end folder containing the SXA Umbrella setup.
+When you are working with multiple teams on separate solutions for a Sitecore environment that should be deployed separately, there is no reason why you can't have multiple solutions each with a front-end folder containing the SXA Umbrella setup.

 ### Can the `sxa-defaulttheme` be recreated?

-The `sxa-defaulttheme` local module contains a Gulp task `create-fixed-defaulttheme-sass-for-webpack` that can be executed by the NPM script `build` to copy and fix the SASS code for the default theme as provided by Sitecore in the npm package @sca/Theme by expanding wildcard imports to the actual imports, otherwise, the sass can't be transpiled by webpack.
-Recreation is required in the following cases:
+The `sxa-defaulttheme` local module contains a Gulp task `create-fixed-defaulttheme-sass-for-webpack` that can be executed by the NPM script `build` to copy and fix the SASS code for the default theme as provided by Sitecore in the npm package @sca/Theme.
+This task resolves wildcard imports to the actual imports and fixes import paths to fix the SASS for consumption by Webpack.
+Regeneration of the fixed SASS code is required in the following cases:

 - Sitecore provides an updated version of the default theme by updating the @sxa/theme NPM package (currently version 1.0.1)
 - Modifications must be made to the flags sprite (resulting image `sprite-flag.png` is copied over to the `DMP` theme)